Lanny A. Breuer: Departure from DOJ and return to private practice

 On January 23, 2013, the Washington Post reported that Breuer was expected to step down and leave the office after being one of the longest-serving heads of the Criminal Division.

-The Washington Post article followed the broadcast of a Frontline program criticizing the paucity of prosecutions arising from Wall Street fraud, given the relative ease with which Frontline investigators located whistleblowers.
+The Washington Post article followed the broadcast of a Frontline program on January 22, 2013 criticizing the paucity of prosecutions arising from Wall Street fraud, given the relative ease with which Frontline investigators located whistleblowers.
 Breuer explained his reasons in the broadcast, focusing on a perceived lack of evidence sufficient to overcome the evidentiary standard of beyond a reasonable doubt and the economic effect of bringing a case against a systemically important institution.

 On January 30, 2013, AAG Breuer's departure was confirmed by the Justice Department, as taking place on March 1, 2013.

 Upon leaving the DOJ, Breuer rejoined Covington & Burling as its vice chair.
 The New York Times speculated that he could earn as much as $4 million in private practice.